AdrianN17/Jellystastic/README.md

 - "A" "D" : left and right
 - "W" : jump
-- "S" : ignore some collision (triangle steps, platformer and elevator)
+- "S" : ignore some collision (triangle steps, platformer and elevator) when you collide with these
 - "E" : Change level (only if you collide the door)
-- Mouse shoot
+- Mouse : shoot
-- "1"-"6" Weapons
+- "1"-"6" Weapons (sword,pistol,revolver,shotgun,assault rifle,Grenade Launcher)
 - "X" : sword
 - "P" : Pause